-The impacts of climate change on flood risk from Ochre Dike have not been modelled for this SFRA, as a model covering the ordinary watercourse is not available.
+The impacts of climate change on flood risk from the unnamed watercourse have not been modelled for this SFRA, as a model covering this watercourse is not available.
 The impacts of climate change must be modelled using the EA's latest allowances for peak river flows to inform whether the site can be safe for its lifetime.
-Any site-specific FRA should produce a detailed model of Ochre Dike and include for the most up to date climate change allowances.
+Any site-specific FRA should produce a detailed model of the unnamed watercourse and include for the most up to date climate change allowances.